 Virtual positions?
 The search results may include virtual opportunities.

 Idealist’s comprehensive listings include internships, jobs and volunteer positions with a variety of nonprofits worldwide.
 Idealist has a strong focus on social justice, and the listings reflect this.
-For inexperienced volunteers, the site has valuable resource centers on a range of topics that include skilled and pro bono volunteering (especially for people with professional experience) and one for older volunteers that offers information and links to additional sites.
-(Access the resource center for older volunteers by clicking here.)
+For inexperienced volunteers, the site has valuable resource centers on a range of topics that include skilled and pro bono volunteering (especially for people with professional experience).

 Registration You don’t have to sign up to search listings or apply for available opportunities.
 However, you can create an account to save searches and get email alerts when opportunities come up that match your requirements.
 You have the option of using any one of several social media accounts to register, including Facebook, Google+ and Twitter.

 Searches To start searching, you can simply enter keywords and/or your location.
 But the site also gives you lots of options for filtering your search so that you can specify your the time commitment you want to make, the duration of the opportunity, days of the week and times of day, preferred language and more.
 You can filter for local, remote and international opportunities, too.
 We tried searching for opportunities to help children on a regular, ongoing basis in Florida.
 Among the opportunities that the site returned were reading books to children at a head-start center and support group leaders for a grief counseling center dealing with kids who’ve lost parents or siblings (psychology degree preferred).
 Get search tips here.

 Virtual positions?
 The site might offer virtual positions to match your needs, but most are on the ground.
 A search for “Remote” brought up both virtual and non-local opportunities – a little confusing.